 - Sharjah-based Air Arabia and Etihad Airways plan to form a joint venture to create a new low cost carrier based in Abu Dhabi

 - Wizz Air plans to plans to launch a new low cost carrier in Abu Dhabi, in conjunction with the Abu Dhabi Developmental Holding Company (ADDH)

 Technically these two projects are with separate organizations, but ultimately all of the money for this is coming from the same pockets, which is why this is so confusing.

 My guess is that they’re hoping to increase access to Abu Dhabi, though without a doubt new low cost carriers will put even more downward pressure on Etihad Airways’ yields.

 It’s going to be interesting to see how these two low cost carriers in Abu Dhabi unfold in the coming months.
-No matter what, I don’t see this being good news for Etihad.
+No matter what, I don’t see two airlines launching being good news for Etihad.

-A single carefully crafted low cost carrier might not be terrible for Etihad, serving destinations that they otherwise can’t fly to.
+A single carefully crafted low cost carrier might not be terrible for Etihad, serving destinations that the national airline otherwise can’t fly to.
 However, to see two Abu Dhabi-backed low cost carriers forming in the market at once is… puzzling.

 What do you make of the first routes for Air Arabia Abu Dhabi?